Sacramento Car Accident Lawyer

 - The driver had a duty of reasonable care towards you.
 In car accidents, all motorists automatically assume a duty of care to follow the laws of the road for others’ safety.
 This includes pedestrians, bicyclists, motorcyclists, and other motorists.

-- The driver breached this duty of care by acting negligently or recklessly.
-Any violations of traffic laws, traffic signs, improper vehicle maintenance, and distracted driving can all constitute negligence.
+- The negligent driver breached this duty of care by acting recklessly.
+Any violations of traffic laws, like running a red light, disobeying traffic signs, failing to maintain a vehicle and distracted driving can all constitute negligence.

 - The negligence act caused your accident.